aerospike/act/README.md

 The example output below shows a 12-hour test (each slice is an hour).
 The **trans** table shows transaction latency (end to end) and the **device** table at the right shows device latency.
-So for example, in the 5th hour, 1.68% of transactions failed to complet in under 1ms.
+So for example, in the 5th hour, 1.68% of transactions failed to complete in under 1ms.

 ```
          trans                  device